Ka55i0peia/vf_utils/readme.md

 # Thats all.
 ```

 I used vscode as IDE.
-Thus take a look at [.vscode/launch.json] for program entrie
-points for starting/debugging.
+Thus take a look at [`.vscode/launch.json`](.vscode/launch.json) for program entry points for starting/debugging.

 If you are using a different IDE (or like to start the program from command line),
 please start the program as module (using the `python -m` option).